Vegetation Fire Burns Hundreds Of Acres In San Joaquin County

 Comments

-SAN JOAQUIN COUNTY (CBS SF) — A large vegetation fire near the Carnegie State Vehicular Recreational Area in San Joaquin County has burned over 350 acres, Cal Fire said on Wednesday.
+SAN JOAQUIN COUNTY (CBS SF) — A large vegetation fire near the Carnegie State Vehicular Recreational Area in San Joaquin County has burned hundreds of acres, Cal Fire said on Wednesday.

 Dubbed the Hollow Fire, the blaze was first reported around 3 p.m. off West Corral Hollow Road, southwest of Tracy.

-The fire was under 100 acres and 30 percent contained around 4 p.m., but at 5 p.m., Cal Fire said the fire ballooned to over 350 acres and was only 20 percent contained, with terrain causing firefighters difficulties.
+The fire was under 100 acres and 30 percent contained around 4 p.m., but at 6 p.m., Cal Fire said the fire ballooned to over 425 acres.
+Officials said the wind and terrain were causing firefighters difficulties.

 Cal Fire and the Alameda County Fire Department are working on containing the fire.